-Our customer base consists of Global 10,000 organizations, enterprise companies, mid-market companies and public sector agencies.
-Historically, including in Fiscal 2019, no single customer has accounted for 10% or more of our total revenues.
+Our customer base consists of G10K organizations, enterprise companies, public sector agencies, mid-market companies and with the acquisition of Carbonite, SMB's and direct consumers.
+Historically, including in Fiscal 2020, no single customer has accounted for 10% or more of our total revenues.